 Vanessa Friedman wrote a fabulous NY times article about "Mark Zuckerberg's sorry suit", commenting on what he wore to his congressional hearing.
-Vanessa analyses Mark's dress philosophy, the easy-going combo of t-shirt and jeans ( although not the cheapest as apparently his t's are Bruno Cucinelli at $300 a pop).
-She explains that he chose this practical, multi-purpose signature style so he would 'never' need to think about clothes again.
-Ms Friedman reminds us that any approach cemented in stone with the word 'never' might fail us because we all need to be ready for both casual and formal occasions.
+Vanessa analyses Mark's dress philosophy, the easy-going combo of t-shirt and jeans ( although not the cheapest as apparently his t'shirts are Bruno Cucinelli at $300 a pop).
+She explains that he chose his practical, multi-purpose signature style so he would 'never' need to think about clothes again.
+Ms Friedman reminds us that any approach cemented in stone with the word 'never' might fail us because we all need to be ready for both casual and formal professional occasions.

 THE 'FREMDKÖRPER' PROBLEM